gitlabhq/gitlab-runner/docs/install/index.md

 # Install GitLab Runner

 GitLab Runner can be installed and used on GNU/Linux, macOS, FreeBSD, and Windows.
+You can install it:

+- In a container.
+- By downloading a binary manually.
-There are three ways to install it.
-Use Docker, download a binary manually, or use a repository for rpm/deb packages.
+- By using a repository for rpm/deb packages.

 GitLab Runner officially supported binaries are available for the following architectures: